openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

 setType(type: WebMessageType): void

 Sets the type for the data object.
+For the complete sample code, see [onMessageEventExt](#onmessageeventext10).

 **System capability**: SystemCapability.Web.Webview.Core